Vedant0231/Amazon_static_scarping_by_selenium/README.md

 # Amazon_static_scarping_by_selenium
-Create a program to scrape data from amazon dynamically.
+Create a program to scrape data from amazon .

 User will enter brand name as a input and also provide specific page numbers they want to scrape.